At Trade Furniture Company the environment and the use of sustainable materials is important to us.

 Sustainable rattan helps protect forests from degradation, provides a good source of income for rural people, provides a habitat for endangered and threatened species and ensures a long term supply of useful materials.

-As a company we are concerned about the impact the use of plastic is having on the environment and as a result we are fully committed to our promise to be completely plastic free by 2020.
-To facilitate this we are already using corrugated cardboard as packaging instead of bubble wrap in all our products.
-Working with our manufacturers all our new shipments are plastic free and we are working hard to reduce the plastic in our existing stock.
-To further reduce our carbon footprint we only use fleet vehicles up to 3.5 ton and are continually looking at new ways to reduce this even further.
+As a company we are concerned about the impact the use of plastic is having on the environment and as a result we are fully committed to reducing any plastic in packaging to a minimum.
+To reduce plastic use we are already using corrugated cardboard as packaging instead of bubble wrap in all our products and we are working with our manufacturers to ensure all our new shipments have the minimum possible amount of plastic and in some products are plastic free.
+To further reduce our carbon footprint we only use fleet vehicles up to 3.5 tonnes and are continually looking at new ways to reduce this even further.